-If you’ve done any shopping lately, you’ve probably been offered the option to “buy now, pay later” (BNPL) – in other words, split your transaction into installment payments.
-Getting some extra time to pay can sound like a great deal if you’re on a tight budget, but going that payment route may not be risk-free when it comes to your credit.
+If you’ve done any shopping lately, you’ve probably been offered the option to “buy now, pay later” (BNPL) — in other words, split your transaction into installment payments.
+Getting some extra time to pay can sound like a great deal if you’re on a tight budget, but going that payment route may not be risk-free for your credit.

 Installment payment services have really taken off.
 And credit card issuers are starting to offer their own versions.
 But not all BNPL programs work the same way.
 Before you sign up for one, make sure you’re not putting your credit score in jeopardy.